-Accounting Standard – AS 23
+Accounting Standard – AS 23(issued 2001)

 Accounting for Investments in Associates in Consolidated Financial Statements

 ObjectiveThe objective of this Standard is to set out principles and procedures for recognising, in the consolidated financial statements, the effects of the investments in associates on the financial position and operating results of a group.

 Scope1.
 This Standard should be applied in accounting for investments in associates in the preparation and presentation of consolidated financial statements by an investor.
 2. This Standard does not deal with accounting for investments in associates in the preparation and presentation of separate financial statements by an investor.